The legion of famous writers who have either visited or stayed at the Oriental Hotel Bangkok must surely be headed by:

 Drawing on his British Foreign Service background, Le Carre portrayed the grim, unglamorous and painstaking side to the real world of espionage, a departure from the razzle-dazzle of Ian Fleming's James Bond.

-The Honourable Schoolboy, published in 1977, was completed during his stay at the Oriental Bangkok.
+The Honourable Schoolboy, published in 1977, was completed during his stay at the Mandarin Oriental Bangkok.

 James Michener (1907 – 1997) a famous American writer, is best known for his well-researched epics that have spanned the USA, the Pacific and Asia.
 His Pulitzer Prize award winning Tales of the Pacific in 1948 was adapted for the Rodgers and Hammerstein musical South Pacific a year later.